dwdas9/home/articles/MicrosoftFabric/ETL-Pyspark-Notebook-Lakehouse.md

   ![alt text](image-2.png)

 - **Additionally**, there's an important T-SQL command called [**COPY INTO**](https://learn.microsoft.com/en-us/sql/t-sql/statements/copy-into-transact-sql?view=fabric&preserve-view=true).
 This command copies data into tables and supports Parquet and CSV formats from Azure Data Lake Storage Gen2/Azure Blob.
 However, it only copies data into tables and not into Lakehouse folders from external systems.

+### When to choose which method?
+Microsoft's recommendation.

+**Scenario 1:**
+You have a Fabric tenant that contains a lakehouse named Lakehouse1.
+You need to ingest data into Lakehouse1 from a large Azure SQL Database table that contains more than 500 million records.
+The data must be ingested without applying any additional transformations.
+The solution must minimize costs and administrative effort.

+What should you use to ingest the data?

+- a pipeline with the Copy data activity
+- a SQL stored procedure
+- Dataflow Gen2
+- notebooks

+**Answer:** When ingesting a large data source without applying transformations, the recommended method is to use the Copy data activity in pipelines.
+Notebooks are recommended for complex data transformations, whereas Dataflow Gen2 is suitable for smaller data and/or specific connectors.

+**Scenario 2:**
+You have a Fabric tenant that contains a lakehouse.On a local computer, you have a CSV file that contains a static list of company office locations.
+You need to recommend a method to perform a one-time copy to ingest the CSV file into the lakehouse.
+The solution must minimize administrative effort.
+Which method should you recommend?
+  - a Dataflow Gen2 query
+  - a local file upload by using Lakehouse explorer
+  - a pipeline with the Copy data activity
+  - a Spark notebook

+  **Answer**: For a one-time copy of small local files into a lakehouse, using Lakehouse explorer and a local file upload is recommended.

 ## The entire project in just 8 pyspark lines